 Turtle doves have long been part of our culture.
 Most people will know them from the Christmas carol, ‘The Twelve Days of Christmas’, but they also feature in poetry, pop songs and paintings.
 With their beautiful plumage and patterns, turtle doves continue to inspire artists to this day.

-Richard Baines of the North Yorkshire Turtle Dove Project, a National Lottery Heritage Fund project, has brought together a selection of turtle dove inspired artworks in a new exhibition.
-Some hugely talented artists have contributed to the exhibition that seeks to raise awareness of, and funds for, this special bird.
+Richard Baines of the North Yorkshire Turtle Dove Project, a National Lottery Heritage Fund project, brought together a selection of turtle dove inspired artworks in a fantastic exhibition.
+Some hugely talented artists contributed to the exhibition to raise awareness of, and funds for, this special bird.

-The Saving Turtle Doves exhibition has been jointly hosted by the ‘Inspired by…’ gallery in Danby near Whitby and the Low Dalby Courtyard in Dalby Forest near Scarborough.
-The exhibition features works by celebrated artists including Alan Hunt, Darren Woodhead, Jo Ruth and Jonathan Pomroy.
-The artists have pieces for sale in the exhibition and have donated works to a silent auction, the proceeds of which will go to the North Yorkshire Turtle Dove project.
+The Saving Turtle Doves exhibition was jointly hosted by the ‘Inspired by…’ gallery in Danby near Whitby and the Low Dalby Courtyard in Dalby Forest near Scarborough.
+Featuring works by celebrated artists including Alan Hunt, Darren Woodhead, Jo Ruth and Jonathan Pomroy.
+The artists had pieces for sale in the exhibition and donated works to a silent auction, with the proceeds going to the North Yorkshire Turtle Dove project.

 You can find out more about the exhibition here: https://www.northyorkmoors.org.uk/visiting/see-and-do/inspired-by-gallery/future/2019/saving-turtle-doves